Degree structure

 • Mathematics, Data and Computing (MDC)

-You take three basic courses on Calculus, Applied Physics and Data Analytics for Engineers and two major design courses on TR and MDC, choose two design projects to learn and integrate competencies of CA, US, TR and MDC and follow the basic ITEC course on Engineering Ethics.
-In total, you spend slightly more than one third of the academic year on design projects in given societal contexts.
-You choose projects that align with your own learning objectives and present your results in a public interactive presentation, the "Demo Day", at the end of each semester.
+You will take three compulsory basic courses on Calculus, Applied Physics and Data Analytics for Engineers and two major design courses on TR and MDC.
+You will choose two design projects to learn to apply competencies from CA, US, TR and MDC and take the basic ITEC course on Engineering Ethics.
+In total, you spend just over a third of the academic year on design projects in a societal context.
+You choose projects that match your own learning objectives and present your results in a public interactive presentation, the "Demo Day", at the end of each semester.

 Second year

-In the second year, you choose a design/design research project in one of the societal contexts.
-You choose projects that align with your own learning objectives and present your results in a public interactive presentation, the "Demo Day", at the end of each semester.
+In the second year, you choose a design or design/research project within one of the squads' social themes.
+Your projects align with your own learning objectives and, again, present your results in a public interactive presentation, during the "Demo Day", at the end of each semester.

 You also take three design courses, linked to the areas of expertise CA, BE and US.
 In addition, you choose a multi-departmental CBL course in the last quartile of the second semester.
-You choose in total four electives with one at each quartile of the year.
+You choose a total of four electives.

-You follow the PI&V 2 course to continue developing your development on professional identity and vision.
+You also take the PI&V 2 course to further develop your professional identity and vision.

 Third year

-The third year is all about strengthening your vision and professional identity and about demonstrating your design competences in an independent design project.
+The third year is dedicated to strengthening your vision and professional identity and demonstrating your design competences in an independent design project.

-In the first semester you gain experience beyond the boundaries of the department.
-Where you will go depends on your personal learning objectives.
+In the first semester you gain experience outside your program.
+Where you go depends on your personal learning goals.
 The options are:

 • An exchange program with an international university affiliated with the Department of Industrial Design.